-In this summer course, you will receive an introduction to qualitative research methods.
-We will discuss the philosophical grounds of qualitative research and indicate how to check the quality of qualitative research.
-You will receive an interview training and you will be working on a vignette – a form of writing/reporting common to ethnography.
-We will give an overview of the methods of data analysis, and you will practice with inductive coding, following Grounded Theory procedures.
+This Summer School Course will introduce you to qualitative research methods.
+We will discuss the philosophical foundations of qualitative research and indicate how to assess its quality.
+You will receive an interview training, conduct field observations to collect data, and write a vignette – a form of writing common to ethnography.
+We will provide an overview of data analysis methods and you will practice with inductive coding, following a Grounded Theory approach.

-Grounded Theory involves grounding findings in data and hence it is interpretivist in nature.
-Grounded Theory about a process, action, or interaction is generated by exploring the views of the participants.
-Ethnography, an interpretivist method, is dedicated to exploring and understanding how people perceive the world from their particular position in a society, organization or setting.
-One of the main goals of ethnography is to clarify why people act in a particular manner within a specific socio-cultural context.
+Grounded theory involves refining theoretical lenses during the research process and building theory from the data.
+Grounded theory about a process, action, or interaction is generated by exploring the views of the participants and interpreting what such views mean in relation to the original research questions.
+Usually, data on these views are collected via interviews, focus group sessions and observations; methods that are common to ethnographic research.
+Ethnography is dedicated to exploring and understanding how people perceive and give meaning to the world from their particular position in a society, organization or setting.
+One of the main goals of ethnography is to understand why and how people act in a particular manner within a specific socio-cultural context.

-The course is formulated in a way that allows the students to learn by practicing.
+The course is organized in a way that allows students to learn by doing.
 Therefore, the students will perform various practical exercises which will give them a hands-on experience on how to do qualitative research.

 Participants are requested to bring their own laptop computer.
 Software will be available online.